Port Louis (MRU) to Saint Petersburg (LED)

 St. Petersburg has typical Russian winters with very dark, cold days.
 Average winter temperatures can drop as low as -6°C (22°F) and it can snow quite a lot, so you’ll need to dig out your warmest winter clothes!
 Summers are mild but comfortable with an average high of 18°C (64°F), but it can rain quite a bit so you will need an umbrella!

 *All amounts are in MUR.
-Taxes and surcharges areincluded.
-No booking fee is applicable.
+Taxes and carrier surcharges included.
+No booking fee applicable (credit card surcharge may apply).